 :: perception of space & layout ::

-H. Hecht, R. Schwartz, & M. Atherton (Eds.)
-Perceiving Pictures: An
+In H. Hecht, R. Schwartz, & M. Atherton (Eds.)
+Perceiving pictures: An interdisciplinary approach to pictorial space (pp. 215-238) Cambridge,

 and virtual reality.
 Behavior Research Methods, Instrumentation, and